Emergency Preparedness for Orange County’s Special Needs Community

 Citizens who require transportation assistance should register their needs through

 The damage caused by forces of nature such as hurricanes, tornadoes and floods can present real challenges for Orange County citizens who have physical, medical, sensory or cognitive disabilities.

 The same challenges apply to the elderly and other special-needs populations.
-With El Niño increasing the likelihood of severe weather throughout the year, it’s important to prepare in advance for possible weather-related emergencies.
+It’s important to prepare in advance for possible weather-related emergencies.

 Fortunately, the Orange County Emergency Medical Services (EMS) System is set up to provide optimal care and resources for those with special needs.

 Citizens who require transportation assistance or have no alternate means to evacuate their home and those who have a health or medical condition that requires attention by skilled medical professionals in a shelter environment should register their needs through Orange County’s Special Needs Program.